nikhilash6/ComfyUi-Untwisting-RoPE/documentation/unofficial_extensions.md

 # Unofficial Extensions

-These options are experimental extensions and are not part of the original Untwisting RoPE paper.
+These options are experimental and are not part of the original Untwisting RoPE paper.

 ## `adain_on_v`